 You can run keywords all day, but if you already know what you're passionate about, then it’s worth taking a stab at it.

 Take Greg Todd for example.
 He’s a Kajabi Hero who teaches marketing to physical therapists.

 Here’s a look at the search volume for his niche:

 But Greg still managed to see success in his niche because of his passion.
-He saw a need in his market, and he bridged the gap to meet that need.
+He saw a need in his market, and he bridged the gap.

 2. Scope out the competition

-Now that you know your niche has the right search volume, let’s enter our phrase into Google to see what you’re up against.
+Now that you know your niche has potential, let’s enter our online course topic into Google to see what the competition looks like.

 Right away you can see that a typing niche appears to be a good market to share your knowledge with the world.

 Out of all of these results, none of them offer a premium course.